 Wood smoke reduction

 Wood smoke affects everyone, but especially children, seniors, pregnant women and people with existing lung and heart conditions.
-The BC Lung Foundation has identified many hazardous substances in wood smoke including: fine particulate matter (PM2.5), carbon monoxide (CO), nitrogen oxides (NOx), volatile organic compounds (VOCs), and polycyclic aromatic hydrocarbons (PAHs).
+The B.C.
+Lung Foundation has identified many hazardous substances in wood smoke including: fine particulate matter (PM2.5), carbon monoxide (CO), nitrogen oxides (NOx), volatile organic compounds (VOCs), and polycyclic aromatic hydrocarbons (PAHs).
 Exposure to wood smoke increases the likelihood that health conditions will develop.

 Exposure to smoke can worsen conditions like asthma or COPD, reduce lung function and increase the risk of a heart attack or stroke.
 It can also cause lower birthweights, ear and respiratory infections in children and shortened lifespans.